casid-sand/openapi-validator/README.md

 **Rules that are not configurable will show the name `builtin`.**

 The validator also employs the [`Spectral`](https://github.com/stoplightio/spectral) validation/linting engine to detect certain issues in the API document.
-Spectral rules can also be configured to trigger an error, warning, info, or hint message in the validator output with the `.spectral.yaml` configuration file.
+Spectral rules can also be configured to trigger an error, warning, notice, info, or hint message in the validator output with the `.spectral.yaml` configuration file.
 When the validator issues a message as the result of a Spectral rule, the rule name displayed will correspond to the Spectral rule.
 You must add a Spectral configuration if you want to create a new rule, as opposed to modifying an existing one.

 To get started configuring the validator, [set up](#setup) a [configuration file](#configuration-file).
 See the [Spectral configuration](#spectral-configuration) section for more details on customization with Spectral.